Justice Dept announces broad investigation of Memphis police practices after Tyre Nichols death

 MEMPHIS, Tenn.
-(AP) — The U.S. Department of Justice said Thursday it is investigating the patterns or practices of the police department in Memphis, Tennessee, seven months after the violent beating of Tyre Nichols by five officers after a traffic stop.
+(AP) — The U.S. Department of Justice said Thursday it is investigating the patterns or practices of the police department in Memphis, Tennessee, nearly seven months after the violent beating of Tyre Nichols by five officers after a traffic stop.

 Assistant Attorney General Kristen Clarke of the Civil Rights Division made the announcement in Memphis.
-The investigative tool can look collectively at an agency’s stops, searches, or arrests; use of excessive force; possible discriminatory policing; potential violations of suspects’ constitutional rights; and more.
+Federal authorities will use the investigative tool to look collectively at the Memphis Police Department’s use of force and stops, searches and arrests, and whether it engages in discriminatory policing.

+She said that in even in the majority Black city of Memphis, the police department may be disproportionately focusing its traffic enforcement on Black drivers.

 Clarke said the probe will look into the city and its police department.
 She mentioned Nichols’ death, but said the investigation is not based on a single event, or a single unit with the police agency.